EVerest/everest-core/modules/OCPP201/doc.rst

 Device Model Implementation this module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This module provides an implementation of device model API provided as part of libocpp (it implements `device_model_interface.hpp`).
+This module provides an implementation of device model API provided as part of libocpp (it implements `device_model_storage_interface.hpp`).
 The implementation is designed to fullfill the requirements of the device model API even if the components and variables are controlled by different sources (Internally, Externally).